 Government regulations are in some way forcing businesses’ hands in adopting circular supply chains faster.
 However, doing so also aligns with some of the customer and investor expectations mentioned earlier.

-12) Redefining the role of the CPO
+12) Redefining the Role of the CPO

 The role of the CPO has evolved considerably in recent years.
 In 2023, more companies will redefine it entirely.
 CPO should no longer be seen as a purely operational function, but as a key strategic role.
-It is one that is even more critical in shaping the way an organisation does business during challenging times.
+It is one that is even more critical in shaping the way an organization does business during challenging times.

 Hervé Le Faou, CPO at Heineken describes the role of today’s CPO as more akin to a Chief Value Officer, one who goes about the business of creating value through shrewd business partnering, digital and technological innovation and sustainability, future-proofing the business model.

-13) Returning to the old normal
+13) Returning to the Old Normal

 The foregoing hints at a year of transformation and global upheaval.
 Taking a wider perspective, however, that in itself represents a return to business as usual compared with what we have all experienced since 2020.